kevinjohncutler/edt/README.md

 ### Python Usage

 Consult `help(edt)` after importing.
-The edt module contains: `edt` and `edtsq` which compute the euclidean and squared euclidean distance respectively.
-Both functions select dimension based on the shape of the numpy array fed to them.
-1D, 2D, and 3D volumes are supported.
-1D processing is extremely fast.
-Numpy boolean arrays are handled specially for faster processing.
+The module exposes `edt` and `edtsq`, which now delegate to the unified ND backend (`edt_nd` / `edtsq_nd`) and therefore support any dimensionality ≥1 without selecting specialised kernels.
+Boolean inputs are still handled efficiently.

-If for some reason you'd like to use a specific 'D' function, `edt1d`, `edt1dsq`, `edt2d`, `edt2dsq`, `edt3d`, and `edt3dsq` are available.
+Legacy 1D/2D/3D entry points remain available through `edt.original` (clone the upstream repository into `original_repo/` and build it to enable them).
+For convenience the names (`edt`, `edtsq`, `sdf`, etc.) are re-exported as thin aliases that forward to the packaged legacy module once it is built.
+For new code, prefer the ND APIs.

 The two optional parameters are `anisotropy` and `black_border`.
 Anisotropy is used to correct for distortions in voxel space, e.g. if X and Y were acquired with a microscope, but the Z axis was cut more corsely.